top of page

 It started on Wednesday when I dashed out of the house wearing one black glove and one red.
 A quirky mix-and-match moment I could hide by simply taking them off.

-But as the sun came up, things took a more embarrassing turn:I realized I’d also worn one black shoe… and one brown.
+But as the sun came up, things took a more embarrassing turn:

-I walked in the door to a chilly 55-degree house.The furnace had decided to begin its winter hibernation early.
+I walked into a chilly 55-degree house.
+The furnace had decided to begin its winter hibernation early.
+When I went to load the dishwasher, it joined the rebellion.
+I pushed the button.
+Nothing.

 “The party is three days away,” he said.
 “We’ll get someone here tomorrow.
 And honestly, the dishwasher is so old it’s probably cheaper to replace it.”

-Which translated to:I would be handwashing dishes for ten people on Sunday.
+I would be handwashing dishes for ten people.

-“Will this matter in five years?”
+Will this matter in five years?

 Probably not.

-The truth is, my home will always be a work-in-progress.
+The truth is, my home will always be a work in progress.

 And laughter, I’ve learned, softens the sharp edges of imperfection.